 The Merger of KLXE and QES provided increased scale to serve a blue-chip customer base across the onshore oil and gas basins in the United States.
 The Merger combined two strong company cultures comprised of highly talented teams with shared commitments to safety, performance, customer service and profitability.
 The combination leveraged two of the largest fleets of coiled tubing and wireline assets, with KLXE becoming a leading provider of large diameter coiled tubing and wireline services and one of the largest independent providers of directional drilling to the U.S. market.

-After closing the Merger, the Company has been focused on integrating personnel, facilities, processes and systems across all functional areas of the organization.
+After closing the Merger, the Company integrated personnel, facilities, processes and systems across all functional areas of the organization.

-As of December 31, 2021, the Company implemented approximately \$50.4 of annualized cost savings.
-We are diligently focused on generating additional cost savings from the Merger and to date have realized such savings through eliminating KLXE's legacy corporate headquarters in Wellington, Florida, rationalizing associated corporate functions to Houston, and capturing operational synergies in the areas of personnel, facilities and rolling stock.
-Additional synergies may be realized as management continues to rationalize operational facilities and align common roles, processes and systems throughout each function and region.
+We focused on generating additional cost savings from the Merger and to date have realized such savings through eliminating KLXE's legacy corporate headquarters in Wellington, Florida, rationalizing associated corporate functions to Houston, and capturing operational synergies in the areas of personnel, facilities and rolling stock.
 The Merger also enhanced the Company's ability to effect further industry consolidation.
-Looking ahead, the Company expects to pursue strategic, accretive consolidation opportunities that further strengthen the Company's competitive positioning and capital structure and drive efficiencies, accelerate growth and create long-term stockholder value.
+Looking ahead, the Company continues to pursue strategic, accretive consolidation opportunities that further strengthen the Company's competitive positioning and capital structure and drive efficiencies, accelerate growth and create long-term stockholder value.